Birmingham Public Library board chooses new leader, announces public meeting with city councilors

 Tyson and Rogers are not the only local officials to sound off on the potential library closures.
 At the board’s Nov.
 9 meeting, City Councilor Crystal Smitherman said she was opposed to closing libraries, particularly the Titusville branch, which is located in her district.
 Smitherman also said the city council would send at least one member to each library meeting.
 No city councilor was present at Tuesday’s meeting.

-Board member Kim Richardson acknowledged the absence of a council member but said she understood schedules are busy, particularly around the holidays.
-City councilors are always welcome, she said.
+Board member Kim Richardson acknowledged the absence of a council member Tuesday evening but said she understood schedules are busy, particularly around the holidays.
+City councilors are always welcome at library board meetings, she said.

 “It’s a public meeting,” Richardson said.
 “The more, the merrier.”